 - (1) Any reactive/positive HIV test will trigger an immediate return visit for confirmatory testing and sample collection (the confirmatory visit must be conducted on a different day than the visit where the first reactive/positive test result was obtained).
-In this document, the first sample with a reactive or positive HIV test is referred to as the index sample; the sample from the subsequent visit is referred to as the confirmatory sample. - (2) In all cases where a reactive/positive HIV test result is obtained, all the HIV tests done at the index visit are also collected/ performed at the confirmatory visit (with the possible addition of HIV DNA testing in some cases) - (3) In some cases, additional HIV testing will be performed using a sample collected at a third visit (after a 4-week product hold) to help determine HIV status.
-A 4-week product hold will only be considered in participants who had no prior CAB-LA injections. - (4) The following test results at either the index or confirmatory visit are considered to be sufficient evidence of HIV infection to permanently discontinue study products and recommend immediate initiation of ART: - a positive discriminatory antibody test - a positive HIV RNA test above the limit of quantification/detection - a positive HIV DNA test above the assay's limit of detection
+In this document, the first sample with a reactive or positive HIV test is referred to as the index sample; the sample from the subsequent visit is referred to as the confirmatory sample. - (2) In all cases where a reactive/positive HIV test result is obtained, all the HIV tests done at the index visit are also collected/performed at the confirmatory visit (with the possible addition of HIV DNA testing, if approved) - (3) In some cases, additional HIV testing will be performed using a sample collected at a third visit (after a 4-week product hold) to help determine HIV status.
+A 4-week product hold will only be considered in participants who had no prior CAB-LA injections. - (4) The following test results at either the index or confirmatory visit are considered to be sufficient evidence of HIV infection to permanently discontinue study products and recommend immediate initiation of ART: - a positive discriminatory antibody test - a positive HIV RNA test >= 200 c/mL - a positive HIV DNA test above the assay's limit of detection (this assay is not included/available in the OLE2 phase of the trials)